visualdatascience/2018/committee.md

 **[Adam Perer](http://perer.org/)**

-Adam is a Research Scientist at IBM’s T.J.
-Watson Research Center, as well as an Adjunct Professor at Carnegie Mellon University.
-His research blends data visualization and data mining techniques to create visual interactive systems to help users make sense out of big data.
-Lately, his research focuses on extracting insights from clinical data to support data-driven medicine.
+Adam Perer is an Assistant Research Professor at Carnegie Mellon University, where he is a member of the Human-Computer Interaction Institute.
+His research integrates data visualization and machine learning techniques to create visual interactive systems to help users make sense out of big data.
+Lately, his research focuses on human-centered data science and extracting insights from clinical data to support data-driven medicine.
+This work has been published at premier venues in visualization, human-computer interaction, and medical informatics.
+He was previously a Research Scientist at IBM Research.
+He holds a Ph.D. in Computer Science from the University of Maryland, College Park.

 **[Gordon Kindlmann](http://people.cs.uchicago.edu/~glk/)**